 Stormtrooper – Owner, Founder

 That’s me.
 I’m the culprit for this outfit of misfit gamers.
 I do a little of everything – site design, advertising, writing, accounting, and support.
 A little about me – As early as I can remember I had a knack for playing video games.
 I could progress farther and achieve higher scores than most, and quickly became the guy that helped friends and siblings get past the “hard parts”.
 Oddly, I began to notice friends would insist playing outside when competitive games were played for too long.
-So cooperative games and RPGs are what were played most and are what I gravitate toward today.
+So solo games, cooperative games, and RPGs are what were played most and are what I gravitate toward today.
+Although I’m enjoying several shooters lately.
+Maybe I just have too much aggression built up inside…